ytiurin/html5tooltipsjs/README.md

 ###Quick introduction

-html5tooltips.js create a number of hidden tooltips in your web UI, showing up only when user needs some hints or explanation on specific UI elements.
-You could see this kind of tooltips, when using Google Mail, Facebook or Github.
+html5tooltips.js create a number of hidden tooltips in your website, showing up only when user needs some hints or explanation on specific UI elements.
+You see tooltips, when using Google Mail, Facebook or Github.
 It's an intuitive and inconspicuous way to keep users calm and confident in your website environment.

 ###Simple usage

-So, you need to tie a tooltip text to a specific UI element.
-You can do this by simply adding data-* attribute to an element HTML representation.
+The simple way to tie a tooltip text to a specific UI element is by adding data-* attribute to an element HTML representation.

 ```html
 <span id="refresh" data-tooltip-text="Refresh"></span>